Understand harmful narratives

 Library v1

-This first collection introduces four practical entry points into the LightBridge approach: narrative awareness, personal reflection, media literacy, and bridge-building dialogue.
+This first collection introduces six practical entry points into the LightBridge approach: narrative awareness, calm response, personal reflection, media literacy, responsible AI-supported reflection, and bridge-building dialogue.

 The library will continue to grow gradually.
 The goal is not to publish volume quickly, but to build useful materials that remain calm, practical, and aligned with the mission.